-I saw it again last night as I faced an audience of drug addicts and alcoholics in treatment and their family members, all of whom were present to hear my lecture.
+I saw it again last night as I faced an audience of people in treatment for Substance Use Disorders (SUDs), aka addiction, and their family members, all of whom were present to hear my lecture.

 I saw the crushing emotional pain that surrounds this family disease on their faces, in their body language, in the way they did or did not look me in the eye or venture a tentative smile.

 For the people with SUDs, it crossed the spectrum: shame, defeat, anger, embarrassment, defiance, sadness, regret, fear.
 Shame.
 For the family members, it crossed the spectrum: shame, defeat, anger, embarrassment, defiance, sadness, regret, fear.
 Shame.

 Some were numb, some still detoxing, some only there because it’s what they were supposed to do.
 For some, there was hope.
 For others, it was a last ditch effort.
 For some, it just was.

 Later that evening, after the program, one young girl sobbed the pain of having her alcoholic father scream at her that very afternoon, yelling at her to, “Shut the @#!* up!” when she tried to explain why the person giving her a ride to visit him could only stay two days and not the three he demanded.
 He’d ended the call telling her not to come at all, that he was done.

 Between sobs, the young girl pleaded, “How does a father do this?
 How can a father threaten to cut his daughter out of his life for something over which she has no control?
 And I know he’ll do it, and I don’t want that.
 God, I hate this @#!*ing shit – he’s been doing this my whole life!
 How does a father do this!?!?!”